MartinJeanne/broadcast-server/README.md

 If you wishes to change the port, you can do: `broadcast-server start 8000`

 ### Client
-Execute `broadcast-server connect` to connect to a listenning WebSocket server on localhopst port 8080.\
+Execute `broadcast-server connect` to connect to a listenning WebSocket server on localhost port 8080.\
 If you wishes to change the connection url, you can do: `broadcast-server connect ws://your-server:8000`